50 life-saving TESOL lesson plan resources

 My lesson planning experiences

 Five years later, working as a private tutor, I had swung heavily in the other direction.
 I was writing a lesson plan for every class and creating all my own curriculum.
-Now, while my teaching confidence and quality had improved exponentially, I was also spending hours a week on preparation time!
+Now, while my teaching confidence and quality had improved exponentially, I was also spending hours a week on preparation time.
+When I realised that there were many quality lesson planning resources out there that would make my classes quicker and easier to plan, it was a life saver!
+I’ve compiled a comprehensive list of free and paid resources for you here.

 What lesson plan resources do I need?